risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-drop-index.md

 ## Examples

-This statement removes the "id_index" index from the "taxi_trips" table in the default schema ("public"):
+This statement removes the "id_index" index from the `taxi_trips` table in the default schema ("public"):

 ```sql
 DROP INDEX id_index;